MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     OneTo(N) = UnitRange.(1, Lift(N))

-Note that this lifted function is vector-valued.
-Therefore, the result is a plural output.
+Note that the unit range constructor is vector-valued.
+Therefore, the resulting combinator builds queries with plural output.

     void[OneTo(3)]
     #=>